The Innovator's Dilemma by Clayton Christensen — Cliff Notes Summary

 FAQ

-Is The Innovator's Dilemma still worth reading in 2027 given the Lepore critique?
+Is The Innovator's Dilemma still worth reading today, given the Lepore critique?
 Yes — read it for the structural framework, not the case studies.
-The five principles and the value-network concept are intact even if individual disk drive anecdotes have data issues.
-Pair it with Christensen's Competing Against Luck for the modern JTBD application.
+The five principles and the value-network concept remain intact even if individual disk drive or excavator anecdotes have data-selection issues.
+Pair it with Competing Against Luck for the modern Jobs-to-be-Done application.

 How does this book apply to a sales team specifically?
-Build a displacement watchlist — review every strategic account quarterly for the three displacement signals (champion silence, consolidation push, new persona on committee).
-When two fire, you have a six-to-twelve-month window.
+Build a displacement watchlist — review every strategic account quarterly for the three displacement signals (champion silence, a consolidation push, a new persona on the buying committee).
+When two fire, you have roughly a 6–12 month window.
+Teams that ignore these signals tend to lose accounts in renewal cycles they assumed were safe.

 What is the single most important Christensen idea to remember?
 "Good managers do everything right and still fail."
-Disruption is not caused by incompetence — it is caused by the rational application of best practices to the wrong customer set.
-The fix is not to manage better; it is to spin out a separate organization with separate values.
+Disruption is usually not caused by incompetence — it is caused by the rational application of best practices to the wrong customer set.
+The fix is rarely "manage better"; it is to give the disruptive bet to a separate organization with its own cost structure and values.

 Sources